Santorini volcano tour - photo by Mike Kw

 How to Get to the Volcano

-Boats depart from three points: Fira’s old port (Skala — reached via cable car or 587 steps from town), Oia’s Ammoudi Bay, and Athinios (the main ferry port, 10km south of Fira).
-The crossing to Nea Kameni takes 20–30 minutes depending on departure point.
-No private boat required — many operator boats do regular runs from the old port throughout the day in summer.
+Boats leave from three points: Fira’s old port (Skala — get there via cable car or the 587-step climb from town), Oia’s Ammoudi Bay, and Athinios, the main ferry port about 10km south of Fira.
+Crossing time to Nea Kameni is 20 to 30 minutes depending on where you board.
+No need to charter anything private — operator boats run regular departures from the old port throughout summer, and you can often just show up and get on one.

 What to Bring